gkurts/git-training/handouts/0001-02-01-GitBasics-Doing.md

 Git status will show you a status of your current working directory, showing which files have been added, modified or untracked.

+{todo: don't have most of the below in handouts - walk through as demo?}
 ``` {.bash}
 On branch master
 Your branch is ahead of 'origin/master' by 4 commits.